Stoic Decision-Making Under Pressure: 5 Ancient Habits for Entrepreneurs

 I stopped fearing difficult decisions.
 My team started trusting my judgment.
 Investors noticed the change in our company culture.

-These same principles work beyond startups too — whether you're navigating workplace politics, dealing with difficult people, or conquering anxiety in any area of life.
+These same principles work beyond startups too — whether you're navigating workplace politics , dealing with difficult people , or conquering anxiety in any area of life.

 "You have power over your mind — not outside events.
 Realize this, and you will find strength." — Marcus Aurelius

-The Modern Stoic Startup Framework
+The Modern Stoic Startup Framework (Daily Routine)

 🌅 Morning (5 minutes):